Tamlyn Tomita: Television

 Tomita appeared as a character named Ming Li on the NBC daytime soap opera Santa Barbara from May to September 1988.
 In 1994, she guest-starred in the first episode of season 3 of Highlander: The Series.
 In 2008, she made her return to daytime soaps with a recurring role on ABC's General Hospital.
 In 2012, she had another recurring role on NBC's Days of Our Lives.

 From 1996 to 1997, Tomita was a regular cast member in the short-lived UPN drama series, The Burning Zone.
-In 1993, she starred in the pilot movie for Babylon 5.
+In 1993, she appeared in the pilot movie for Babylon 5 as Lt.
+Commander Takashima, second-in-command of the titular space station, but she declined the opportunity to continue as a cast member of the subsequent series.
 During her career she has guest starred on shows such as Seven Days; Quantum Leap; Living Single; Murder, She Wrote; Chicago Hope; Will & Grace; Nash Bridges; The Shield; Strong Medicine; Stargate SG-1; Stargate: Atlantis; The Mentalist; Private Practice; True Blood; Zoo; Tour of Duty; Criminal Minds; and many other dramas and comedies.
 She had longer term recurring roles on Crossing Jordan, JAG, 24, Eureka, Heroes, Law & Order: Los Angeles, Glee, Teen Wolf, Resurrection, How to Get Away with Murder, and Chasing Life.

 In 2016, Tomita played a series regular role on the Epix drama series Berlin Station.
 From 2017 to 2019 she was a recurring character on the ABC medical drama The Good Doctor.

 Tomita began a recurring role as the Vulcan/Romulan hybrid Commodore Oh on the CBS All Access web television series Star Trek: Picard in 2020.

 In 2021, she reprised her 1980s role as Kumiko for two episodes in Season 3 of Cobra Kai, a television sequel to the Karate Kid films.

 Personal life

-Tomita is married to actor Daniel Blinkoff, whom she had dated for many years.
+Tomita has been married twice.
+After her first marriage ended in divorce, she started a long-term relationship with actor Daniel Blinkoff, and they had been together for 13 years as of 2017; as of August 2021, they were married and had founded the Outside In Theatre in the Highland Park neighborhood of Los Angeles.